 When and how do I do it?
 I don’t want to lose my job but this pustule of a boss is more than my emotional stamina can put up with.
 How do I take responsibility and fix this?

 Hang in here, it’s really simple but don’t be fooled by the simplicity of the technique, it’s far more effective than you can possibly imagine until you’ve done it for a while.
 Especially if it took some time to get to the emotional state described above.

 - It starts with really mentally looking at the person and recognizing that God put them here on Earth, probably has a different plan than the one I’ve come up with in my imagination, and there is a gift here if I can uncover it and receive its teaching.

-- Because the person is a creation of God, I do love them, doesn’t mean I like their behavior, looks or anything else about them but because they are a creation of God, He wants them here and I want to honor that and love his cretins, I mean creations.
+- Because the person is a creation of God, I do love them, which doesn’t mean I like their behavior, looks or anything else about them.
+He wants them here and I want to honor that and love his cretins—I mean creations.

 - I also need to recognize that in the same way that staring at someone can cause an effect, my thoughts, body language and actions cause a response in that person too.
 Because the response is not what I want, I’m sorry that something in me brought out the behavior that isn’t attractive for either of us to experience.
 I’m truly sorry that something in me did that to them.

 - I mentally ask them to forgive me for creating these unwanted and negative emotions that exist between us.